LinuxForHealth/connect/local-config/README.md

 Connect is configured to support secure transmissions (HTTPS/SSL/TLS) for core and external services.
 [mkcert](https://github.com/FiloSottile/mkcert)is used to implement secure processing for local/development deployments.
 Please note that mkcert is not recommended for production use.
 External/deployed environments are expected to utilize valid non-self signed certificates.
+Please see instructions for using mkcert on [s390x](./platforms/s390x/README.md) and [arm64](./platforms/arm64/README.md) before creating new certificates on these platforms.

 Connect uses base-64 encoded "PEM" formatted keys and certificates.
 Each secured external connection is configured to use a custom SSL context.
 The context is configured using the `CONNECT_CA_FILE` and `CONNECT_CA_PATH` environment variables.